 ALCO is responsible for management of the balance sheet of the Bank with a view to manage the market risk exposure assumed by the Bank within the risk parameters laid down by the Board of Directors/Risk Committee.
-The Structural Rate Risk Management Group (SRMG) at the Bank monitors and manages IRRBB under the supervision of ALCO.
-SRMG-India and SRMG-IBG are primarily responsible for management of interest rate risk on the domestic and the overseas banking books, respectively, by assuming risks within the interest rate risk limits specified in the ALM Policy.
+The Structural Rate Risk Management

+Group (SRMG) at the Bank monitors and manages IRRBB under the supervision of ALCO, by assuming risks within the interest rate risk limits specified in the ALM Policy.